d3lm/ngx-drag-to-select/README.md

 export class AppModule { }
 ```

-**Note**: If you override one of the shortscut you have to make sure they do not interfear with one another to ensure a smooth selecting experience.
+**Note**: If you override one of the shortcuts you have to make sure they do not interfear with one another to ensure a smooth selecting experience.

 #### Modifiers